 Over the course of a week, my wife and I drink a bunch o’wine – almost always with food.
 Since I’ve always been fascinated by wine at the table with food, I thought it would be fun to recap not only the wines we’ve been drinking, but also how they pair (or don’t pair) with the foods at our table.
-Here are my Wine of the Week; and Food and Wine Pairing of the Week for February 15, 2015.
+It features my pick for Wine of the Week - a wine I particularly enjoy, whether it’s something new and different, is a great value, or from a producer worth checking out; for the week ended May 10th, 2015.

 What was your Wine of the Week?
 Any killer Food and Wine pairings?

 Martin Redmond is a Financial Executive by day, and a certified wine geek with latent foodie tendencies the rest of the time.
 In addition to the wine lifestyle and food he enjoys family, fitness and traveling.
 He likes to get thoughts of wine off his mind by sharing experiences on his ENOFYLZ Wine blog, which features wine reviews, wine country travel, and wine and food pairings.

 Follow me on Twitter @martindredmond for all things wine, and since I’m a wino, with latent foodie tendencies, you’ll also find food and wine pairings, and food related stuff!
 Become a fan and join ENOFYLZ Wine Blog on Facebook.
 Cheers!
 This article is original to ENOFYLZ Wine Blog.com.
 Copyright 2015 ENOFYLZ Wine Blog.
 All rights reserved.